CLOVETHEDESTROYER/speech-assistant-openai/README.md

 docker run -p 5050:5050 --env-file .env speech-assistant-api
 ```

-### Production Considerations

-For production deployments:

-1. Configure a production-ready database (PostgreSQL recommended).
-Update `DATABASE_URL` in `.env`.
-2. Set up a reverse proxy (e.g., Nginx, Traefik) to handle incoming traffic, SSL termination, and potentially serve static files if you integrate the frontend build.
-3. Enable HTTPS with proper SSL certificates.
-4. Configure `PUBLIC_URL` in `.env` to your production domain name (e.g., `api.yourdomain.com`).
-5. Ensure `CORSMiddleware` in `app/main.py` includes your production frontend's origin.
-6. Review and harden security settings (e.g., `SECRET_KEY` should be strong and unique, disable debug mode if Uvicorn runs with it).
-7. Configure logging for production (e.g., appropriate log levels, centralized logging).
-8. Set `ENABLE_SECURITY_HEADERS=true` and review CSP and other security header policies in `app/config.py` for your production domain.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if one exists, otherwise assume standard MIT).
+This project is licensed under the MIT License.

 ## Acknowledgements

-- OpenAI for the powerful AI models
+- OpenAI for the powerful AI models and Realtime API
-- Twilio for voice and transcription services
+- Twilio for voice services and phone number management
 - FastAPI for the excellent API framework
+- Google for Calendar API integration